hlotze/solar_system/README.md

 ## Data used

-Originally our `Jupyter notebook` acesses the data via `pandas` and the `mysql.connector` from a `mariadb` - testing the `jupyter-lab` instead of the `jupyter notebook`, and kernels for `octave`, `gnuplot` and `mariadb`, this projekt was a proof of concept of the server's setup - and it works within our LAN.
+Originally our `Jupyter notebook` acesses the data via `pandas` and the `mysql.connector` from a `mariadb` - testing the `jupyter-lab` instead of the `jupyter notebook`, and kernels for `octave`, `gnuplot` and `mariadb`, this project was a pmy "pilot" on the server's setup - and it works within our LAN.

 You can take the csv file and use <a href="https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html">pandas.read_csv</a> to work with the data - as done here.